kubernetes/kubernetes/docs/proposals/service-catalog.md

 - What does it mean to "unlink"?
 - What happens if you delete a claim - does it cascade?

+# Prototype

+We have implemented a prototype to demonstrate a possible workflow for Catalogs in a Kubernetes cluster.
+The implementation is [here](https://github.com/sjenning/kubernetes/tree/catalog-apiserver).

+This prototype allows for the following type of workflow:

+1. A user (the “provider” or “publisher”) creates one or more resources that he/she wants to share with others.
+For this example, let’s imagine that I want to share a secret I created with other users.
+1. The publisher creates a catalog posting that references the secret.
+1. Another user (the “consumer”) searches for and locates the entry in the catalog for the secret.
+1. The consumer instantiates the catalog entry (we’re currently calling this a claim, but the name is open for discussion)
+1. The end result is a new secret in the consumer’s namespace.
+1. If the publisher changes the contents of the secret, all consumers’ secrets are automatically updated with the latest data.

+We added a new executable that runs an apiserver and controllers related to catalogs.
+This process handles requests to a new API group, servicecatalog/v1alpha1.
+It also starts the controllers that monitor the resources in the new API group and performs actions such as catalog entry generation, catalog entry claim binding, and synchronization of resources created by catalog entry claims.

+The types in the new API group are:

+- CatalogPosting
+  - Namespace-scoped references to a collection of resources to be made available for claiming
+- CatalogEntry
+    - Cluster-scoped reference to a CatalogPosting with information relevant to consumers; displays sufficient level of details to consumers without exposing sensitive information
+- CatalogClaim
+  - A resource that expresses intent to consume (i.e. import into a destination namespace) the resources offered by a CatalogPosting via a CatalogEntry

+Here is a more detailed description of the workflow above:

+1. The publisher creates one or more resources in his/her namespace that are to be shared with others
+1. The publisher creates a CatalogPosting that references the resources from step 1
+1. A controller creates a CatalogEntry that corresponds to the new CatalogPosting that contains information about the shared resources relevant to consumers
+1. The consumer lists the available entries in the catalog
+1. The consumer creates a CatalogClaim for a specific CatalogEntry expressing intent to consume that entry
+1. A controller processes the CatalogClaim and provisions the appropriate resources in the consumer’s namespace
+1. A controller monitors resources associated with CatalogPostings for change and keeps all resources provisioned from CatalogClaims in sync

+The controller to sync all possible resources types that a catalog posting could reference would be a large task.
+For demonstration purposes, the claim sync controller in this prototype only syncs secrets, since those are a resource a publisher could likely change and would need to sync down to the claimed secrets in order for pods to continue functioning.

+For example, if a publisher shares a secret and a consumer claims it, when the publisher changes the secret, the copy in the consumer’s namespace is updated.
+The consumer may need to restart/redeploy any pods referencing that secret, if the secret’s contents are referenced as environment variables, or if the application isn’t able to react to changes to secrets mounted as files.

+A video demo of the prototype is [here](https://www.youtube.com/watch?v=Jbi19qk79bo).

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/service-catalog.md?pixel)]()